 Many visitors also enjoy the Denver Botanic Gardens and Denver Art Museum downtown.
 The art museum has many traveling exhibits from across the country, as well as permanent works.

-With your camper rental in Denver, you can also visit the Denver Zoo.
-It boasts live shows and shopping as well as animal exhibits and a few restaurants.
-You may also want to visit the Wings Over the Rockies Air and Space Museum and the Molly Brown House Museum.
+The Denver Zoo is also a popular attraction, with live shows and shopping as well as animal exhibits and a few restaurants.
+Aviation buffs will enjoy the Wings Over the Rockies Air and Space Museum and history lovers may like the Molly Brown House Museum.
 Brown survived the sinking of the Titanic and had her life turned into a hit movie and musical.

 The city streets in Denver follow a grid pattern that makes it easy for travelers to get around.
-When you travel in an RV, you may find that the congestion in the city and the slow traffic make it difficult to maneuver your vehicle.
+When you travel in an RV, you may find that the congestion in the city and the slow traffic make it difficult to maneuver your vehicle, and it’s certainly easier to drive a car around downtown.
 Both Interstate 70 and Interstate 25 serve the city.
-Interstate 70 runs from east to west whereas Interstate 25 connects Denver to Wyoming and New Mexico.
-Other highways you can access with your RV rental in Denver include State Highway 93 and Interstate 270.
+Interstate 70 runs from east to west across Colorado and through several other states, whereas Interstate 25 connects Denver to Wyoming and New Mexico.
+Other highways you can access with your RV rental in Denver include Highway 93, Interstate 270, and the 6th Avenue freeway.